QuestioWo/l4_amos_project/timelog.md

 ### 4th March 2023

-* *3 hours* beginning and finishing requirements, begining writing design. changing how normalisation works in data loader
+* *3 hours* beginning and finishing requirements, begining writing design. changing how normalisation/standardisation works in data loader

+### 5th March 2023

+* *1 hour* severe issues present on home system after insatlling new ram. reset windows but issue persists during optimisation job.
+Have to make a docker container for the compute cluster

+### 6th March 2023

+* *4 hours* further attempts to debug system to no avail. creating training image and attempting to run optimisation on IDA compute cluster.